Centre used GST compensation cess elsewhere, violated law: CAG

 The collected compensation cess flows into the CFI, and is then transferred to the Public Account of India, where a GST compensation cess account has been created.
 States are compensated bi-monthly from the accumulated funds in this account.

 However, instead of transferring the entire GST cess amount to the GST compensation fund, the CAG found that the Centre retained these funds in the CFI and used it for other purposes.
-(AGENCIES)
+(PTI)

 Editorial